 What is Medicare Supplement Plan B?

-By design, Original Medicare only covers about 80% of your major medical costs.
-The other 20%, often called the gap, is the responsibility of each Medicare A person who has health care insurance through the Medicare or Medicaid programs..
-Fortunately, Medicare allows beneficiaries to buy gap insurance, called Medigap, to help pay the out-of-pocket costs.
-There are ten different Medigap plans that can help you cover these costs.
+Original Medicare only covers about 80% of your major medical costs by design.
+The other 20%, often called the gap, is the responsibility of each Medicare beneficiary.
+Fortunately, Medicare allows beneficiaries to buy gap insurance (Medigap) to help pay the out-of-pocket costs.
+Ten different Medigap plans can help you cover these costs.

-This article focuses on Medigap Plan B, which shouldn’t be confused with Medicare Part B is medical coverage for people with Original Medicare benefits.
-It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
-Medicare Part B pays 80 percent of most medically necessary healthcare services..
-Medicare has Parts (A, B, C, and D), but Medigap insurance has plans.
+This article focuses on Medigap Plan B, which shouldn’t be confused with Medicare Part B. Medicare has Parts (A, B, C, and D), but Medigap insurance has plans.

 Find Plans in your area with your ZIP Code

 Medigap Plan B, sometimes called Medicare Plan B, is one of 10 standardized Medicare supplements.
 Each lettered plan (A, B, C, D, F, G, K, L, M, and N) offers a different level of coverage because they cover different out-of-pocket costs.

 The best way to understand the coverage is to first understand the 9 out-of-pocket costs in Original Medicare:

 - Medicare Part A Coinsurance & Hospital Costs